0xblz/testing/README.md

-# Brutalist Jekyll Starter
+# Minimal Brutalist Jekyll Starter

-A complete Jekyll starter project with a clean brutalist theme.
-Ready for AI assistants to build upon for rapid project development.
+A clean Jekyll starter project with a minimal brutalist theme.
+Focused on clean typography, semantic HTML, and simple interactions without excessive animations.

 ## What This Is

 This is a **starter foundation** that provides:
-- **Complete base theme** - Brutalist design with automatic dark mode
+- **Minimal brutalist design** - Clean typography with automatic dark mode
-- **Semantic HTML structure** - Clean, accessible markup patterns
+- **Semantic HTML structure** - Accessible markup with proper form elements
-- **Modular CSS architecture** - Organized SCSS files for easy extension
+- **Organized CSS architecture** - Modular SCSS files for easy extension
 - **Essential components** - Forms, navigation, typography ready to use
-- **AI-friendly structure** - Clear patterns for AI assistants to follow
+- **Clean aesthetic** - Bold borders and typography without excessive effects

-Perfect for starting new projects without building basic styling from scratch.
+Perfect for projects that need strong visual hierarchy without distracting animations.

 ## Quick Start